Criminal Justice: Law Enforcement

 • 3

 Students will explore the myths and realities pertaining to crime victims, including crime victim statistics, the dynamics of victimization (physical, emotional and/or financial harm), victims’ rights, exposure to how police, courts and related agencies treat victims, and the problems and solutions for special kinds of victims (children, women, sexual assault victims, elderly, drunk driver and bias or hate crime victims).
-Placement at ENG 101 level strongly advised.
+Placement at ENG 101 level strongly recommended.

 • SOC 102